Your lease will explain the ownership of your home, it is like to be one of the following categories:

 Follow the link below to discover what your home may be worth on the Zoopla website.

-Step 3 - Arranging a RICS survey report
+Arrange a RICS survey

-When you've decided you do want to sell your home, the first step is to arrange a formal RICS survey.
+When you’ve decided you want to sell your home, the first step is to arrange a formal RICS survey.
 This is a requirement of your lease.

 We have a panel of surveyors who understand our requirements for your valuation report.
 Alternatively, you can choose your own surveyor near you by searching the RICS website.